glen-mac/ELF-Packer/README.md

 ## Where to go?

-This was just for a small assessment task, so was mainly just a fun task.
+This was just for a small assessment task, so was mainly just fun.
 Although there are some issues with it such as:
-- Only support for 64 bit binaries (easy fix - just rewrite the stub assembly - the rest of the code will work for 32/64 bit ELFs)
+- Only support for 64 bit binaries (easy fix - just write the stub assembly - the rest of the code will work for 32/64 bit ELFs)
 - Too simple "encryption" - although was just for POC

 ## Can I see it in action?